nst-guide/terrain/README.md

 client-side, like retrieving elevation for a point, or generating the viewshed from a point.

-I use Terrain RGB tiles in my projects.
+I currently exclusively use Terrain RGB tiles in my projects because it allows for the possibility of doing cool things in the future if I have time.

 #### Terrarium dataset